 Glucosamine plays a vital role in building and repairing cartilage.
 Many people take glucosamine supplements in the hope of boosting their joint health.
 Do they work?

-Glucosamine plays a vital role in building cartilage, and many people take it as a supplement to treat arthritis and osteoarthritis.
-It occurs naturally in the fluid around the joints, in animal bones, bone marrow, shellfish, and fungi.
+Glucosamine is a natural sugar that exists in the fluid around the joints, as well as in animal bones, bone marrow, shellfish, and fungi.

 - glucosamine sulfate

 - glucosamine hydrochloride

 Some supplements combine glucosamine with other ingredients, such as chondroitin sulfate, shark cartilage, or methylsulfonylmethane, known as MSM.

 Some people say that these supplements help with joint pain, but there is not enough scientific evidence to confirm this.

 The American College of Rheumatologists and the Arthritis Foundation advise people not to use glucosamine or chondroitin sulfate supplements for osteoarthritis.
 While they are likely to be safe for most people, experts have not confirmed that they work.